-Please consider the following prompts (250 words or less):
+Please consider the following prompts (250 words or less or up to 2 minutes of video or audio):

 - What community need does this project address? - What are the goals and expected outcomes for the project? - How will you measure the success of your project? - Who are the primary intended audiences?
 How will you reach these audiences effectively? - What is the estimated attendance for the project and how does this number compare to actual numbers from previous years or similar projects you've produced, if applicable?